Tanya Curtis

 The Classroom of Life

-We often limit learning to a classroom, school or educational institution but what if every moment of every day is an opportunity to learn?
+We often limit learning to a classroom, school or educational institution.
+But what if every moment of every single day is an opportunity to teach ...

 And Here We Go Again!